 - during the course and scope of work.

-A driver is also authorized to drive to and from a required DUI school.
+You are also authorized to drive to and from a required DUI school.

 A restricted license is specifically intended to prevent pleasure driving.
 This same intent applies to convenience driving for the period of time the license is in effect.

-Following a DUI:
+Following a DUI in California:

-- the DMV can suspend the license.
+- the DMV can suspend your license.

 The length of the suspension will be: